 Colour Correction

-Colour correction as a rule tends to be more objective in that its goal is to make a scene look as 'accurate' to reality as possible.
-For example, if you take a shot and your white balance is incorrect resulting in the subject looking a little yellow, you would colour correct this by adding blue thereby cooling down the image and correcting the skin tone to a more natural and realistic colour.
+Colour correction, as a rule, tends to be more objective in that its goal is to make a scene look as 'accurate' to reality as possible.
+For example, if you take a shot and your white balance is incorrect, making the subject look a little yellow, you would colour-correct this by adding blue, thereby cooling the image and correcting the skin tone to a more natural, realistic colour.

 Colour Grading

-Colour grading and toning will usually build on top of a colour corrected image to change the colour of a scene to denote a certain look and feeling.
+Colour grading and toning usually build on a colour-corrected image to change a scene's colour to convey a specific look and feel.
 This is a far more subjective process and not necessarily right or wrong.
-For example, if your shot was a beach scene, you might add a little orange and yellow to the shot via a colour grade to give the image a warmer feeling.
-Conversely, a shot of a skier on a mountain might have blues added to the image in post production to give a cooler, crisp impression to the final photo.
+For example, if your shot was a beach scene, you might add a little orange and yellow via a colour grade to give the image a warmer feel.
+Conversely, a shot of a skier on a mountain might have blues added in post-production to give the final photo a cooler, crisper impression.
 Colour grading is far less about right or wrong but more about personal artistic intent.

 Colour Grading with Intent

-Okay so now that we know what colour grading actually is, we can start to look at some processes and examples.
-You may have noticed that earlier I mentioned 'colour grading will often build upon a colour corrected image'.
-What I mean by this is that I personally find it a lot easier to colour grade a colour corrected image.
-There are a couple of reasons for this but most importantly it gives me the option to adjust my colour grade if I change my mind later on.
-By applying colour grading and colour correction separately I still have my colour corrected base to work on rather from starting from scratch each time.
+Okay, so now that we know what colour grading actually is, we can start to look at some processes and examples.
+You may have noticed that earlier I mentioned colour grading will often build upon a colour-corrected image.
+What I mean is that I find it much easier to colour grade a colour-corrected image.
+There are a couple of reasons for this, but most importantly, it gives me the option to adjust my colour grade if I change my mind later on.
+By applying colour grading and colour correction separately, I still have my colour corrected base to work on rather than starting from scratch each time.

-In the image below, I first colour corrected it and then I colour graded it.
+In the image below, I first colour-corrected it, then colour-graded it.
 You may be asking why I had to colour correct it to begin with.
-Well that's because I purposefully shot this incorrectly coloured with the intention of correcting it later on in post.
+Well, that's because I purposely shot this incorrectly coloured, intending to correct it later in post.
 This slightly odd way of working can provide some very unique looks.

-This series of images was shot of an actress and model Lucy B and the goal behind them was to create cinematic portraits.
-In the original setup I was drenching the scene in colour with the intention of colour correcting them afterwards.
-This might sound strange (and frankly very risky) but if you look again in the shadows, especially around the eyes, you should see that there are subtle colours in the shadows and highlights of the shot that are outside the grasp of the colour grading.
+This series of images was shot of an actress and model, Lucy B, with the goal of creating cinematic portraits.
+In the original setup, I was drenching the scene in colour with the intention of colour correcting it afterwards.
+This might sound strange (and frankly very risky), but if you look again in the shadows, especially around the eyes, you should see that there are subtle colours in the shadows and highlights of the shot that are outside the grasp of the colour grading.
 It's this subtle yet effective look that I was going for.

 Just to be clear, colour grading does not always have to have odd and tricky coloured lighting already present in the shot.
 Any image can be colour graded/toned, it's just that I'm showing you extreme examples of colour correcting and colour grading here to prove just how powerful the technique can be.

-It's intentional lighting techniques, including purposefully washing a scene in colour like my image here, that can go hand-in-hand with colour grading as a final look rather than simply just an after thought.
-Cinematographers will often employ this same colour wash technique in-camera along with extreme makeup to make a scene effective.
+It's intentional lighting techniques, including deliberately washing a scene in colour like my image here, that can go hand in hand with colour grading as a final look rather than just an afterthought.
+Cinematographers will often employ this same colour wash technique in-camera, along with extreme makeup, to make a scene effective.

-For example, JJ Abrams shot a very cold looking scene in his original Star Trek film.
-He heavily lit the scene with strong blue light and the actors had features like their lips painted bright magenta so that under strong blue lighting and after some colour grading, their lips looked a somewhat normal colour.
-This is colour grading with intent and although colour toning and grading can be applied to any image, with a little forethought prior to shooting, you can really make colour grading a very powerful tool indeed.
+For example, JJ Abrams shot a very cold-looking scene in his original Star Trek film.
+He heavily lit the scene with strong blue light, and the actors had their lips painted bright magenta so that, under the strong blue lighting and after some colour grading, their lips looked a somewhat normal colour.
+This is colour grading with intent, and although colour toning and grading can be applied to any image, with a little forethought before shooting, you can make colour grading a very powerful tool indeed.

 Colour Corrected and Colour Graded Examples